Research shows director networking has impact on company success

 On corporate boards, who the directors know and the networks they belong to can make a difference in the success of the company in securing excellent credit ratings crucial to its success.

 University of New Mexico Professor Subramanian Iyer recently published a paper called Director Networks and Credit Ratings in The Financial Review that explores the link among company board members, their professional connections, and company credit ratings.
-He used software deployed on systems at the UNM Center for Advanced Research Computing in his research that explores the basic question whether better connected board help companies secure a better credit rating.
+He used software deployed on systems at the UNM Center for Advanced Research Computing in his research that explores the basic question whether better connected board members help companies secure a better credit rating.

 Credit rating agencies (CRAs) such as Standard & Poor’s and Moody’s attempt to correctly assign accurate ratings to companies using financial information.
 They also use qualitative information such as quality and qualifications of management and board members.
 His research shows that companies with highly connected board members enjoy superior credit ratings